 You can build a cold frame right over your bed.
 Learn how with this guide:

-How to Build Your Own Raised-Bed Cloche (cold frame) by Sam D. Angima and Bill Biernacki of Oregon State University.
+How to Build Your Own Raised-Bed Cloche (a cloche is similar to cold frame) by Sam D. Angima and Bill Biernacki of Oregon State University.

 for longer and longer periods.

 Don't transplant during the hottest part of the day.
-Being transplanted is stressful.
-Your plants will be less stressed if you transplant on a cloudy day, in early morning or late afternoon.
-You can also shade new transplants with
+Being transplanted is stressful enough.
+Your veggies will be adapt faster if you plant them on a cloudy day, in early morning, or late afternoon.
+You can also shade new transplants with a light cloth.